Things You Should Know About Property Lines

 Common rules might suggest that any fence is built more than a few inches away from a neighbor’s property boundary, but restrictions could require a greater distance.

-If a fence is built directly on the property line, it could mean that the responsibility for it will be between both homeowners.
-This can lead to many problems when maintenance needs to be performed on the fence or replacement is required.
+If a fence is built directly on the property line, it could mean that the responsibility will be between both homeowners.
+This can lead to many problems when maintenance needs to be performed on the fence or requires replacement.

 What Happens With Encroachment of Property Lines?